Kennedy Bakircioglu: Twente

-Bakircioglu moved teams and countries again in the 2005 off-season, joining FC Twente in the Netherlands and impressing manager Fred Rutten straight away to become a first-team regular.
-In 2006–07, he scored 15 goals in the Eredivisie as the Enschede side finished fourth and qualified to the UEFA Cup.
+Bakircioglu moved teams and countries again in the 2005 off-season, joining Twente in the Netherlands and impressing manager Fred Rutten straight away to become a first-team regular.
+In 2006–07, he scored 15 goals in the Eredivisie as the Enschede side finished fourth and qualified for the UEFA Cup.

 Ajax

-On 5 May 2007, newspaper De Telegraaf announced that Bakircioglu had reached an agreement with fellow league club AFC Ajax.
+On 5 May 2007, newspaper De Telegraaf announced that Bakircioglu had reached an agreement with fellow league club Ajax.
 He was officially signed ten days later, and scored on his official debut, an 8–1 away rout of De Graafschap.

 In August 2008, new manager Marco van Basten deemed Bakircioglu surplus to requirements, but the latter decided to stay, being restricted to only 17 league games over two seasons.
-He did manage, however, a crucial goal for the Amsterdam team, in the 2008–09 UEFA Cup, in a 1–0 away win against ACF Fiorentina in the round of 32 (2–1 aggregate victory).
+He did manage, however, a crucial goal for the Amsterdam team, in the 2008–09 UEFA Cup, in a 1–0 away win against Fiorentina in the round of 32 (2–1 aggregate victory).

 Racing Santander

 Bakircioglu left Ajax in June 2010, signing for Spain's Racing de Santander early in the following month.
 He started in all but two matches he appeared in his first season, as the Cantabrians retained their La Liga status.
-Three of his league goals came in the last month of competition, against RCD Mallorca (2–0 home win), Atlético Madrid (2–1, home) and Athletic Bilbao (1–2 loss also at the Campos de Sport de El Sardinero).
+Three of his league goals came in the last month of competition, against Mallorca (2–0 home win), Atlético Madrid (2–1, home) and Athletic Bilbao (1–2 loss also at the Campos de Sport de El Sardinero).

 Bakircioglu spent the vast majority of 2011–12 nursing an achilles tendon injury, and Racing would also return to Segunda División after one full decade in the top flight.

 Return to Hammarby

 At the end of August 2012, Bakircioglu returned to Hammarby, now in the Superettan.
-On 23 June 2013, they faced Ängelholms FF in the last football game at Söderstadion, that had been the club's home ground since 1967; the game ended 1–1, with his team securing a late draw when he scored from a free kick.
+On 23 June 2013, they faced Ängelholms FF in the last football game at the Söderstadion, which had been the club's home ground since 1967; the game ended 1–1, with his team securing a late draw when he scored from a free kick.

 Bakircioglu led all scorers with 17 goals and contributed seven decisive passes in the 2014 campaign, helping to a return to the top division whilst also acting as captain.
-A regular in both 2015 and 2016, with the team finishing 11th on both occasions, the 36-year-old signed a new one-year contract in December 2016.
+A regular in both 2015 and 2016, with the team finishing eleventh on both occasions, the 36-year-old signed a new one-year contract in December 2016.

 In his later years, Bakircioglu repositioned himself as a central midfielder, dictating the game as a playmaker.
 He agreed to a new one-year deal on 22 October 2017, and simultaneously announced that he would retire from football when it expired.
 On 1 October 2018, at the end of his last season, he scored from a spectacular free kick to make it 3–0 in the league fixture against IFK Göteborg, and proceeded to celebrate the goal in front of the home fans by catching and drinking from a cup of beer that was thrown towards him from the stands.